The Faculty's many lecture series bring a slate of notable speakers to campus each year.

-Periodic seminars are offered by Faculty members or visitors on topics related to the civil law.
+The Paul-André Crépeau of Private and Comparative Law runs a series of civil law conferences around broad comparative themes.
 Speakers either present scholarly work in progress or focus on issues of law reform in Quebec or curricular reform at McGill.
 The workshops provide a valuable forum for scholarly exchange, particularly among colleagues working in areas of Quebec private law.

-Endowed LecturesThe Faculty hosts two public lectures per year, funded by endowments from the Classes of '75 and '77, made on the occasion of their 10th anniversaries.
-Launched in 1994, thanks to the generosity of Senator Alan Aylesworth Macnaughton, BA'26, BCL'29, LLD'92, the bi-annual Alan Aylesworth Macnaughton Lecture is devoted to contemporary issues of public policy.
+Endowed LecturesThe Faculty hosts each year, funded by endowments from the Classes of '75 and '77, made on the occasion of their 10th anniversaries.
+Launched in 1994, thanks to the generosity of Senator Alan Aylesworth Macnaughton (1903–1999), BA 1926, BCL 1929, LLD 1992, the bi-annual Alan Aylesworth Macnaughton Lecture is devoted to contemporary issues of public policy.
 Senator Macnaughton was Speaker of the House of Commons, founder and Honorary Chairman of the Canadian World Wildlife Fund, Counsel at Martineau Walker, and a member of the Faculty of Law Advisory Board.

 Other Faculty endowments and funds that bring lecturers to the Faculty include the Fern Gertrude Kennedy Jurisprudence Fund, established in 1987 to promote jurisprudence within the Faculty, and the McGill International Law and Practice Fund, which promotes the study of international trade and business law.